fenago/nlp-fundamentals/lab_guides/Lab_3.md

 6. Evaluate the models developed using parameters such as confusion matrix, accuracy, precision, recall, F1 plot curve, and ROC curve.

-    ##### Note

-    The solution for this activity can be found in the current directory.
+    Note: The solution for this activity can be found in the current directory.

-You have learned how to build end-to-end classifiers.
-Developing
-an end-to-end classifier was done in phases.
-Firstly, the text corpus was cleaned and tokenized, features were extracted using TF-IDF, then the dataset was divided into training and validation sets.
-Several machine learning algorithms, such as logistic regression, random forest, and XGBoost were used to develop classification models.
-Finally, their performances were measured using parameters such as confusion matrix, accuracy, precision, recall, F1 plot curve, and ROC curve.
-In the next section, you will learn how to build pipelines for NLP projects.

 Building Pipelines for NLP Projects